Nad216/nadun-portfolio-site/README.md

 - `responsive.css` last so mobile overrides apply after base styles.
 - `overlay.css` comes after `components.css` because it overrides some component defaults in vertical mode.

-If you ever add `cards.css`, include it after `components.css` and before `overlay.css` (or merge into `components.css`).

 ---

-## Quick sanity checks I performed (based on your screenshot)
+## Quick sanity checks

 - CSS folder contains: `variables.css`, `reset.css`, `layout.css`, `components.css`, `overlay.css`, `responsive.css` — **matched**.
 - JS folder contains: `main.js`, `mobileMenu.js`, `nav.js`, `overlay.js`, `projects.js`, `utils.js` — **matched**.
-- `data/projects.json` exists — **matched**.
+- `data/projects.json` exists and uses new keys — **matched**.
-- No `cards.css` file — README updated accordingly.

 ---

 ## Troubleshooting & next steps

 - If your styling appears wrong, check the CSS inclusion order and open DevTools → Elements → Styles to see which file/rule wins.
-- If projects don't load, confirm `data/projects.json` HTTP 200 from the same origin.
+- If projects don't load, confirm `data/projects.json` HTTP 200 from the same origin and that keys match the new names.
 - If you'd like, I can:
   - validate `data/projects.json` and return a cleaned copy, or
   - produce a tiny script that checks the presence of expected files and reports any missing ones.

 ---

-If you'd like the README file updated on disk with this exact content (so it replaces the current README.md), I can write it and give you a download link.
-I already saved this file to disk.
+If you'd like the README file updated on disk with this exact content, it's now up to date.